orbuluh/fundamental/basics/binary_index_tree.md

 ## Query the tree
 - Recall that BST[i] is responsible for range i and LSB(i) range below i.
   - For example, BST[10] has LSB(10) = 2, so BST[10] take care of range [9, 10]
+- So think this in another way - if you want to find the non-overlapping range `j`, you can actually find it through `j = i - LSB(i)`

-- Say we want to query Range(1, x), then the algorithm would basically be:
+- Say we want to query Range(1, x), then the algorithm is:
 ```cpp
 int query(int x) // returns the sum of first x elements in given array a[]
 {